 The main British force arrived New Year’s Day 1815 and commenced artillery bombardment of the American position, initiating a three-hour artillery duel that ended when the British had expended all of their ammunition.
 Pakenham canceled the attack, deciding to wait until his entire army of more than 8,000 arrived.
 The British infantry attack began 8 January 1815 in darkness and in a thick fog that obscured the battlefield.
 Then the fog lifted, exposing the British ranks to withering fire from cannons and rifles.
 Almost all of the British senior officers were killed or wounded, and the British infantrymen huddled in the Rodriguez Canal, hugged the ground, or were riddled by the American grapeshot and rifle fire that raked the battlefield.
 A few British soldiers actually made it to the top of the defensive revetment but they were captured or killed.
 At the end of the battle, the British had suffered 2,037 casualties: 291 dead (including three senior generals, one of whom was Pakenham);1,262 wounded; and 484 captured or missing.
 The American losses were 13 dead, 39 wounded, and 19 missing.
 The British dead not removed by the British army were buried about the battlefield, some in mass graves.
 A monument to the British dead was installed later by the British government with permission granted by the United States.
 This is the only place in the U. S., other than the British Embassy and British consulates, where the British flag is flown 24 hours a day, year-round.
 (See here for background about the hit pop song “The Battle of New Orleans.”)

-We can walk the restored defensive revetment from the Cypress Swamp to the Rodriguez Canal, viewing various original and replica cannons, including a recently acquired 18-pounder cannon replica.
+We can walk the restored defensive revetment from the Cypress Swamp to the Rodriguez Canal, viewing various original and replica cannons, including a recently acquired 18-pounder cannon replica (End Note No. 9).
 The historic Malus-Beauregard House, also on the Chalmette Battlefield, serves as a visitor center and museum.
 Built in 1830, this classic plantation-style mansion was actually never part of a plantation.
 The house is named for its last owner, René Beauregard, son of New Orleans’ very own Creole general, Lt.
 Gen. Pierre Gustave Toutant Beauregard, C.S.A., who supervised the firing on Fort Sumter, South Carolina, in 1861, and whose large monument guards the entrance to City Park at the north end of Esplanade Avenue in New Orleans.